PPCHE RELEASE NUMBER: 5

 • the Penn Parsed Corpus of Modern British English, second edition (PPCMBE2).

-The texts come in three forms: simple text, part-of-speech tagged text and syntactically annotated text.
-The syntactic annotation (parsing) permits searching not only for words and word sequences, but also for abstract syntactic structures.
+The texts come in three forms: unannotated, part-of-speech tagged, and syntactically annotated (parsed).
+The syntactic annotation permits searches not only for words and word sequences, but also for abstract syntactic structures.
 All of the annotation has been carefully reviewed by expert human annotators for accuracy and consistency.
-The corpora are designed for the use of students and scholars of the history of English, especially the historical syntax of the language, and they are publicly available to individuals, research groups, and libraries.
+The corpora are available for non-profit use by individuals, departments, research groups, and libraries.
+They were originally designed for use by students and scholars of the history of English, especially the historical syntax of the language.
+More recently, they have proven useful to computational linguists for research in domain adaptation.

-The 2016 release adds 2 million words to the Modern British English corpus, for a total of 3 million words, and includes a substantial number of corrections to the other corpora in the series.
-In addition, several small changes have been made to streamline the annotation guidelines.
+A 2016 release of PPCHE added 2 million words to the Modern British English corpus, for a total of 3 million words, and included a substantial number of corrections to all three corpora.
+In addition, the 2016 annotation guidelines slightly streamlined earlier versions.

-Please direcct questions concerning the annotation or search of the PPCHE to Beatrice Santorini at beatrice DOT santorini AT gmail DOT com.
-This is also the address to send reports of annotation errors, so that we can continue to improve the quality of the corpora.
+For questions concerning distribution, please contact LDC (ldc AT ldc DOT upenn DOT edu).
+For other issues, contact Beatrice Santorini (beatrice DOT santorini AT gmail DOT com).
+We especially welcome reports of annotation errors or inconsistencies, so that we can continue to improve the quality of the corpora.

 Acknowledgments